Fabricio20/Jenkins-Nodes/README.md

 ### Tags:

+- `gradle-jdk13` Build node with gradle and zulu-jdk13
 - `gradle-jdk11` Build node with gradle and zulu-jdk11
 - `gradle-jdk8` Build node with gradle and zulu-jdk8
+- `maven-jdk13` Build node with maven and zulu-jdk13
 - `maven-jdk11` Build node with maven and zulu-jdk11
 - `maven-jdk8` Build node with maven and zulu-jdk8